alexander-vi/twitch-streamer-demo/README.md

 > :warning: Twitch stream does not start immediately. ~20 seconds is required to see it on [twitch.tv](https://twitch.tv/).

+> :warning: Only 3 output videos composition is supported.
+To change this, source code modifications will be required.
+Though it should not be very difficult.

+> :warning: Output video dimensions are hardcoded as constants in sources.

 # Showcase
 Windowed app:
 ![Windowed app](/doc/images/window_screenshot.png?raw=true "Windowed app")